dagu-org/dagu/README.md

 ### Scheduler Configuration

-The scheduler log files will be in in the directory `~/.dagu/logs/` by default.
-If you need to change this, put the `logDir` field in the configuration file `~/.dagu/admin.yaml`.
+The scheduler log files will be written in the directory `~/.dagu/logs/` by default.
+If you need to change this location, add the `logDir` field in the configuration file (`~/.dagu/admin.yaml`).

 ### Example Configuration

-The minimum scheduler setup is as follows.
-The configuration file must be saved in `~/.dagu/admin.yaml`.

 ```yaml
 dags: <the location of DAG configuration files>    # required